SotongDJ/CFP2/README.md

 # Dataset collector for CFP2

-The source code in this repo is used for info collection of various podcasts
+The source code in this repo is used for info collection of various podcasts.

 The dedicated player for each podcast are listed below: